rfvgyhn/min-ed-launcher/README.md

 ## Usage

 This launcher doesn't setup/link new accounts.
-You'll need to launch Elite Dangerous at least once with the default launcher for this one to work.
+You'll need to either launch Elite Dangerous at least once with the default launcher or manually create and link your account(s).

 ### Setup
 #### Steam